andrasq/node-qmock/Readme.md

 Conditions:

 - `string` - match the full url or the request pathname against the string
+- `METHOD:string` - match the full annotated url or annotated request pathname against the string, The annotated url would look something like "POST:http://localhost:80/pathname".
 - `RegExp` - match the url or pathname against the regular expression
 - `function(req, res)` - use the given function to test whether the route matches

+Examples:

+    .when('http://localhost:80/')       - match any http request to localhost port 80 .when(/\/test\//)                   - match any request with "/test/" in its pathname .when(/^POST:/)                     - match any POST request
+    .when(/^/)                          - match any request
+    .when(function(req, res) {          - match any request with Basic user:pass authorization
+        return (req._headers['authorization'].indexOf('Basic: ') === 0);
+    })

 ### server.before( )